 Competition has become fierce in the large folding Integral knife arena.
 It’s hard to believe that just a few years ago we were unable to find affordable flipper integrals.
 Not only do we now have a bunch of choices, they are almost all great options that are reasonably affordable (sort of).
 The Rike Thor 3 is the third generation of integral for the Thor line, and it shows as it is the most machined and heavily milled with contours and sweeping lines that are extremely well executed.
 They have refined the Thor integral design and it really shows with great effect.

 One thing can be said for Rike is that they are consistent.
 Rike has figured out a repeatable way to make integral flippers that challenge any other large integral folder on the market.
 As we continue to enjoy the Rike Thor 3 we are left wondering whether a fourth iteration of the Thor model will be made.
 Either way, the Thor 3 is a unique and yet familiar integral worthy of the Thor name.
 We really enjoyed this knife, and have a feeling if you can get your hands on one that you would as well.

-The Good: Unique eye-catching design, quality construction and materials, nice ergos
+- Unique eye-catching design, quality construction and materials, nice ergos

-The Bad: Not the best cutter, a little pricey versus competition
+- Not the best cutter, a little pricey versus competition